-I never started this blog with the idea of doing reviews, but as living mortgage free is right at the top of my bucket list, as I’m sure it is for a lot of people, I thought it would be a good idea to check out the Channel 4 programme How To Live Mortgage Free with Sarah Beeny to see if I could pick up any tips.
+I never started this blog with the idea of doing reviews, but as figuring out how to live mortgage free is right at the top of my bucket list (as I’m sure it is for a lot of people) I thought it would be a good idea to check out the Channel 4 programme How To Live Mortgage Free with Sarah Beeny to see if I could pick up any tips.

 Within a few minutes of the programme starting, it became clear that it was not going to give me the answers I was looking for.

 Firstly we had Kimberley, in her late 20’s, beautiful and quirky, living in very expensive rented accommodation in London, with no mention of a regular job.